-Transferring or sharing content between two different platforms has always been challenging for end-users, especially if they arenât part of the Apple ecosystem.
+Transferring or sharing content between two different platforms has always been challenging for end-users, especially if they aren’t part of the Apple ecosystem.

-These included sharing that contentâs link via WhatsApp Web, mailing it to myself, or adding it to the Bookmarks tab (using Chromeâs sync feature).
+These included sharing that content’s link via WhatsApp Web, mailing it to myself, or adding it to the Bookmarks tab (using the sync feature).

-While they seem to be viable approaches, they werenât among the most feasible ones as they required quite a few efforts.
-Then I decided to recheck Chromeâs experimental QR Code Scanner functionality, and it turned out it was finally live in the stable build.
+While they seem viable approaches, they weren’t among the most feasible as they required quite a little effort.
+Then

-Earlier, this feature was part of the browserâs experimental section chrome://flags/#sharing-qr-code-generator, but now it has made its way over to the stable build, both for the web and the mobile variant of Chrome.
+Earlier, this feature was part of the browser’s experimental section chrome://flags/#sharing-qr-code-generator, but now it has made its way over to the stable build for the web and the mobile variant of Chrome.

-So with that in mind, letâs check out sharing QR code from the chrome browser and its usage instructions —
+So with that in mind, let’s check out sharing QR codes from the Chrome browser and its usage instructions —

-Generate QR Code on Chrome Computer
+Generate on Computer

 - Launch the Chrome browser on your PC and open the desired site.